gBottollier/NewTabVideo/README.md

 ### How to Install an Unpacked Extension in Chrome

-Follow this guide or the [Google guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
+Follow this guide or the [Google guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) and go to Step 6

 1. Download or clone the NewTabVideo extension repository from GitHub.
 2. Open Google Chrome and navigate to `chrome://extensions/`.